Sweet and Sour Broccoli Salad (Video)

 For Friday Favorites this week I want to remind you about this favorite Sweet and Sour Broccoli Salad that’s perfect for any kind of party or holiday, or even just for a treat to make for the family.

-I wonder sometimes why certain recipes become classics that people make over and over, and this is definitely one of those recipes everyone loves.
+I wonder sometimes why certain recipes become classics that people make over and over, and this type of broccoli salad is definitely one of those recipes everyone loves.
 I’ve been making Sweet and Sour Broccoli Salad (and improving the recipe) for more than ten years now, and I think this version is the best one yet!

 Through the years I experimented with different sweeteners, used more or less bacon, switched raisins for pecans, and even tried a version where the broccoli was finely chopped (which was really good, if you prefer that variation.)